hiveot/hiveot.github.io/index.md

 WoST compliant 'Things' MUST adhere to simple but strict rules:
 <code>
-1. WoST Things MUST connect to their provisioned WoST Hub.
-The Hub will not connect to WoST Things.
+1. WoST Things MUST discover and connect to their provisioned WoST Hub.

-2. WoST Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
-It MUST NOT listen on any ports until it is unprovisioned by a factory reset.
+2. WoST Things MUST NOT operate a server once they are provisioned.

    If the main purpose of the Thing is to be a server this functionality remains separate from the Thing functionality.
 Eg, a server is allowed for other purposes.
 For example, a web server can be monitored as a WoST Thing.

 3. WoST Things MUST NOT request firewall ports to be opened using UPnP or any other means, including written instructions.

-4. WoST Things MUST respect its user's privacy:
+4. WoST Things MUST respect its user's privacy

-   WOST Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.
+  * WOST Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.

-   WoST Thing providers can provide an Internet based service that a Thing connects to after the user accepts the terms and MUST clearly identify what data is send to the service and how often.
+  * WoST Thing providers can provide an Internet based service that a Thing connects to after the user accepts the terms and MUST clearly identify what data is send to the service and how often.

-   WoST Things should continue to operate without Internet connectivity for operations that are not dependent on an Internet connection.
+  * WoST Things should continue to operate without Internet connectivity for operations that are not dependent on an Internet connection.

-   For example, sending usage data from a Thing to an Internet provider is not allowed until the administrator is informed about what data is sent, how often, and gives its consent.
+  * For example, sending usage data from a Thing to an Internet provider is not allowed until the user is informed about what data is sent, how often, and gives its consent.
 </code>

 The above set of rules reduces the number of servers greatly as only WoST Hubs run a server.
 At the same time it improves privacy.
 WoST Thing manufacturers benefit as they don't have to be as stringent about security, and less memory and CPU are needed on Things as no server is needed.
 Simpler and cheaper, what is not to like.

 This raises an obvious question, how to connect to a Thing?
 The answer is that a consumer does not connect to a Thing.
 Instead, a consumer connects to the WoST Hub that a Thing is provisioned (paired) with.
-A Thing connects to its provisioned hub to send and receive messages while the connection is in place.
+A Thing only connects to its provisioned hub to send and receive messages.

 ## WoST Hub